peterhinch/micropython-async/gps/README.md

  `as_GPS.DMY` returns 'DD/MM/YY'.
  `as_GPS.LONG` returns a string of form 'January 1st, 2014'.

  * `time` No args.
-Returns the current time in form 'hh:mm:ss.sss'.
+Returns the current time in form 'hh:mm:ss'.

 ## 2.3 Public coroutines